wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 In the specific case of media ingestion into a streaming service, some assumptions can be made about the server-side which simplifies the WebRTC compliance burden, as detailed in WebRTC-gateway document {{?I-D.draft-ietf-rtcweb-gateways}}.

-In order to reduce the complexity of implementing WHIP in both clients and Media Servers, WHIP imposes the following restrictions regarding WebRTC usage:
+In order to reduce the complexity of implementing WHIP in both clients and media servers, WHIP imposes the following restrictions regarding WebRTC usage:

 ### SDP Bundle

 Both the WHIP client and the WHIP endpoint SHALL use SDP bundle {{!RFC9143}}.
 Each "m=" section MUST be part of a single BUNDLE group.
 Hence, when a WHIP client sends an SDP offer, it MUST include a "bundle-only" attribute in each bundled "m=" section.
-The WHIP client and the Media Server MUST support multiplexed media associated with the BUNDLE group as per {{!RFC9143}} Section 9.
-In addition, per {{!RFC9143}} the WHIP client and Media Server will use RTP/RTCP multiplexing for all bundled media.
-In order to reduce the network resources required at the Media Server, both The WHIP client and Media Server SHOULD include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{!RFC8858}} Section 3.
+The WHIP client and the media server MUST support multiplexed media associated with the BUNDLE group as per {{!RFC9143}} Section 9.
+In addition, per {{!RFC9143}} the WHIP client and media server will use RTP/RTCP multiplexing for all bundled media.
+In order to reduce the network resources required at the media server, both The WHIP client and media server SHOULD include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{!RFC8858}} Section 3.

 ### Single MediaStream